ironbar/mnist_universe/docs/08_causality.md

 > Confounding should be simply defined as anything that leads to a discrepancy between the two $P(Y|X) \neq P(Y|do(X))$

 #### Back-door criterion

+> To deconfound two variables X and Y, we only need to to block every noncausal path between them without blocking or perturbing the causal paths.
+More precisely a _back-door path_ is any path from X to Y that starts with an arrow pointing into X. X and Y will be deconfounded if we block every back-door path.
+If we do this by controlling for some set of variables Z, we also need to make sure that no member of Z is a descendant of X on a causal path.